 Married parents Elisha Cuthbert (Kiera) and Eoin Macken (Brian) discover their new digs and have a few secrets.
 When Kiera’s daughter goes missing after a scary trip down to The Cellar, everyone just assumes she has run away.
 But as the distraught mother looks into their current living arrangements, the less inconspicuous glaringly obvious signs become.
-While there is definitely plenty of dark and ominous moments in Irish writer-director Brendan Muldowney’s horror movie, there is nothing overly surprising.
+There are definitely plenty of dark and ominous moments in Irish writer-director Brendan Muldowney’s horror movie.
+However, the film offers nothing overly surprising.
 Even when Kiera visits the previous owner of the house, things are posed so that any eerie penalty is sucked right out.

 Counting Backwards to The Cellar